MA Economics and Accounting

 - relate accounting to the broader context of the strategic and operational aspects of organisations.

-The study of internal management accounting systems places particular emphasis on cost calculation and control, and the provision of information for managerial decision-making and performance evaluation.
+The study of internal management accounting systems places particular emphasis on:

 - Economics 2